Doctor of Physical Therapy Program

 - Successful completion of all academic requirements:

-- Pass all academic course work and clinical internships.
+- Pass all academic course work and clinical education experiences.

 - Maintain a grade point average (GPA) of at least a 2.0.